 7. Mobile device maintenance management

 One of the most significant developments in CMMS functionality has been adding mobile access to the maintenance management system dashboard.
 Given the widespread use of mobile devices in the form of smartphones and tablets, this change in how customers utilize maintenance management software has now taken automated maintenance management to a new level of functionality.
-All the CMMS features available on computer desktops are also available using the mobile access feature.
+All the CMMS features available on computer desktops are also available using the work order app.
 With the mobile device feature, users no longer must wait to access a CMMS at their desktop computers.
 Instead, they can access the system when and wherever they may be.
 Most important, phone and tablet cameras make it possible for technicians to upload images of equipment in need of repair, or parts in need of replacement.
 The barcode scanning feature on mobile devices also ensures that the items being referenced are exact.
 Having images or barcodes reduce the opportunity for error or confusion.
 Once again, this results in an overall improvement in efficiency.